-Again, everything that is white allows editing with the mask, everything that is black blocks editing.
-To better define black and white, the grays are extracted from the image.
+The rule is: everything that is white allows editing with the mask, everything that is black blocks editing.
+To better define black and white, the gray tones are extracted from the image.

-This time the right histogram slider is also moved (the left one towards the center, the right one to the left until behind the maximum).
+This is done by moving the right and left histogram sliders (the left one towards the center, the right one to the left until behind the maximum).